PhillipNyarko/Wordle/README.md

 - [Contact Me](#contact-me)

 ## Installation
-  1. Download Installer ->
+  1. Click on the _Releases_ page
-  2. Choose the Installation Location
+  2. Download the _wordle_installer.exe_ file
-      _
+  3. Open the Installation Wizard and choose the installation location
-  4. Find and open the Installed Folder
+  4. Find and open the installed folder
-      _
-  5. Click on Wordle Executable
+  5. Click on Wordle executable
-      _
   6. Play Away!

+*** You can pin the wordle.exe file to the taskbar for easier access. ***

 ## How To Play
 A random 5-letter word is selected.
 Your job is to guess the word in 6 guesses or less.